google/go-cloud/internal/docs/design.md

 The exception to this rule is if the name is not unique across providers.
 The canonical example is `gcpkms` and `awskms`.

-## Concrete Type Constructors
+## Portable Type Constructors

-Concrete type constructors are the functions defined in provider-specific packages that end users use to get an instance of the concrete type.
-For example, `gcsblob.OpenBucket`, which returns an instance of the `*blob.Bucket` concrete type backed by GCS.
+Portbale type constructors are the functions defined in provider-specific packages that end users call to get an instance of the portable type.
+For example, `gcsblob.OpenBucket`, which returns an instance of the `*blob.Bucket` portbale type backed by GCS.

--   Concrete type constructors should be top-level functions that return the concrete type directly.
-Avoid helpers (e.g., a `Client` struct with a function that returns the concrete type instead of it being top-level) and wrappers (e.g., a `fooblob.Bucket` type returned from `fooblob.OpenBucket` that wraps the concrete type).
+-   Portable type constructors should be top-level functions that return the portable type directly.
+Avoid helpers (e.g., a `Client` struct with a function that returns the portable type instead of it being top-level) and wrappers (e.g., a `fooblob.Bucket` type returned from `fooblob.OpenBucket` that wraps the portable type).
 Top level functions without wrappers are easier to use, especially when we're consistent about it.
 -   Order arguments that are less likely to change across multiple calls to the constructor before ones that are likely to change.
 For example, connection